awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-other.md

 You must have already created your Lambda rotation function\.
 If you haven't yet created the function, then perform the steps in [Rotating AWS Secrets Manager Secrets for Other Databases or Services](rotating-secrets-create-generic-template.md)\.
 Return to this procedure when the function is created and ready to associate with your secret\.

+**Prerequisites: Network Requirements to Enable Rotation**
+To successfully enable rotation, you must have your network environment configured correctly\.
++ **The Lambda function must be able to communicate with your database or service\.** If your database or service is running on an Amazon EC2 instance in a [VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/auth-and-access.xmlVPC_Introduction.html), then we recommend that you configure your Lambda function to run in the same VPC\.
+This enables direct connectivity between the rotation function and your service\.
+To configure this, on the Lambda function's details page, scroll down to the **Network** section and choose the **VPC** from the drop\-down list to match the one the instance with your service is running in\.
+You must also make sure that the EC2 security groups attached to your instance enable communication between the instance and Lambda\.
++ **The Lambda function must be able to communicate with the Secrets Manager service endpoint\.** Each of the [available endpoints for Secrets Manager](http://docs.aws.amazon.com/general/latest/gr/rande.html#asm_region) is on the public Internet, so your Lambda must be able to access the Internet\.
+If your service and Lambda rotation function reside in a VPC, you must provide a way for resources in the VPC to connect to the Internet\.
+You can do this by adding a [NAT Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat.html) or [Internet Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/auth-and-access.xmlVPC_Internet_Gateway.html) to your VPC\.

 **To enable and configure rotation for a secret for another database or service**
 Follow the steps under one of the following tabs: